- Florida’s prison population has increased slightly (0.06%) since 2013.

 - Over 1.5 million inmates are held in state or federal prison and local jails.

-- Over 7 million are under some form of correctional control (in prison or jail or on probation or parole).
-This equals 1 in every 32 US adult residents.
+- Approximately 1 in every 35 US adult residents is under some form of correctional control (in prison or jail or on probation or parole).

-- Approximately 93% of state and federal prisoners are male.
+- 93% of state and federal prisoners are male.

 - Black males ages 30 to 34 have the highest custody incarceration rate of any race, age, or gender group.

 - Substance abuse programs decrease recidivism.